 Target Volatility Decomposition Chart: Shows the number of different volatile targets (low, medium, high).
 This is based on the standard deviation of the target versus the mean.
 It also shows how many of those targets are determined to be low, medium, or high significance.
+The most detailed hierarchy is used to generate these statistics.

-Grouping Method: The grouping method chosen for this model build.
+Target Grouping: The grouping method chosen for this model build.

-Target Group Information: The number and percentage of target in each group (and single targets).
+Target Dimension Hierarchies: The dimensions and target counts in each hierarchy.